jaroet/JaRoet-PKM/documentation.md

 ---

 ## Standalone Tools
 The release includes `obsidian_to_jaroet.html`, a tool to convert an Obsidian Vault folder into a JSON file compatible with JaRoet's import.
 It preserves folder structures and converts journal entries to the JaRoet ISO format.
+This is not a 100% release ready so use with care (I have succesfully used it to convert my Obsidian Vault).
+I will make some improvements to it and release it in a future release.
+For now you can use it at your own risk!